 Undersecretary of Defense for Acquisition and Technology

-Paul G. Kaminski today announced a series of actions
+Paul G. Kaminski today announced a series of actions the

 Department is taking to ensure that defense industry vertical

 integration does not harm defense products.
 These actions,

 Kaminski noted, implement the recommendations of the Defense